HovhannesHovakimyan/k8s-cluster-aws-ec2/README.md

-# Apache web server running on the latest Ubuntu linux hosted on AWS cloud
+# Apache web server hosted on the AWS EC2 virtual machine running Ubuntu.
 ## Details of the automated provisioner
 ### Supported cloud:
 - AWS